Resources / The Definitive Guide to Digital Marketing for Doctors

 Google and Facebook are great advertising platforms to precisely target your patients on the internet while they are searching or while they are engaging on social media.

-Optimize spend across the right mix of channels across Google and Facebook to build your brand and drive conversions.
+Optimize spending across the right mix of channels across Google and Facebook to build your brand and drive conversions.

 Key strategies to keep in mind when advertising on Google and Facebook:

-Search Ads – Buy long tail keywords and drive conversions from patients searching with a very high intent.
+Search Ads: Buy long-tail keywords and drive conversions from patients searching with very high intent.

-Great platform for brand building and audience building.
+Facebook is a great platform for brand building and audience building.
 Use “lookalike modeling” to extend reach to people with traits like existing patients.
-Target audience based on their profile and interest in Lifestyle, Health and Beauty and Wellness.
+Target audience based on their profile and interest in Lifestyle, Health and Beauty, and Wellness.

 CEO & Founder, Mktg.DoctorLinkedIn – @ Harshal Limaye